How to Use GelatoLator

 The Balance Panel

-The sidebar's balance panel shows all seven metrics at a glance.
+The sidebar's balance panel shows all metrics at a glance.
 Each card displays the current value, a target range, and a progress bar showing where you stand.
 As you add or adjust ingredients, every card updates instantly so you can see the effect of each change in real time.

 The progress bar spans from below the target range to above it, with the filled portion representing your current value.
 This makes it easy to see not just whether you're in range, but where within (or outside) the range you are and in which direction you need to adjust.